 Learn the transcript.

-Subscribe to Berkeley Talks, a Berkeley Information podcast that options lectures and conversations at UC Berkeley.
+Subscribe to Berkeley Talks, a Berkeley Information podcast that options lectures, conversations and interviews at UC Berkeley.

 The US now locks up extra individuals than nearly any nation within the historical past of the world, and by just about any measure, prisons haven’t labored, stated Paul Butler, a regulation professor at Georgetown College, throughout a UC Berkeley lecture in October.
 As an alternative, Butler advocates abolishing prisons and discovering other ways to take care of those that trigger hurt — one thing that he says would create a safer, extra simply society.

 “Prison has been a depressing failure,” stated Butler, additionally a authorized analyst on MSNBC.
 “It doesn’t work.
 Most younger individuals who come house from prison wind up proper again there inside two years.
 Prisons themselves are horrible locations.
 They’re violent, they stink, they’re harmful, they’re noisy.
 It’s actually onerous to depart an area like that higher than once you got here in.”

 Butler, creator of the 2017 guide Chokehold: Policing Black Males, gave a chat known as “Prison Abolition, and a Mule” on Oct.
 16, 2019, as a part of UC Berkeley’s Jefferson Memorial Lectures, sponsored by the Graduate Division.
 It was additionally a part of the campus’s yearlong initiative, 400 Years of Resistance to Slavery and Injustice, commemorating the 400th anniversary of the pressured arrival of enslaved Africans within the English colonies.